SergeantDlou/IAT-410-Personal-Blog/README.md

 I first thought we could take one of the games and put a spin on it, however, I felt like possibly a combination of the games would create for interesting mechanics.
 Something along the lines of a limited turn based puzzle top down dungeon crawler.
-In the end our team came up with a top down limited movement dungeon crawler with ocassional puzzle aspects.
+In the end with some of my inital ideas, I helped our team came up with the concept of a top down limited movement dungeon crawler with ocassional puzzle aspects.
+I also ended up creating a possible brain visual for our game.
+I also helped out with the creation of the game design document and aided in the recognition of some possible design flaws and how we could solve it otherwise.

 I also downloaded the Unity game engine this week in combination with visual studio for coding C# for the Unity game engine.
 I had spent some time trying to get familiar with the interface and explored